ozakary/data-C60_ML/nep-ml_model/README.md

 - Note that we do not use virials in the training process
 - All trained NEP model parameter files are available [here](../pimd_simulations/pimd_nte), or in the external `Zenodo` [repository](https://github.com/ozakary/data-NMR-ML_C60).
-- In the [output_files](./output_files) directory, the output files of the training process (generations 600 000 - 800 000) of the MLIP-1 model are provided.
+- In the [output_files](./output_files) directory, the output files of the training process of the three NEP3 MLIP models are provided.

 ---